canjs/canjs/view/stache/doc/simplehelper.md

 If a helper returns a function, that function is called back after the template has been rendered into DOM elements.
-This can be used to create mustache tags that have rich behavior.
+This can be used to create stache tags that have rich behavior.

 If the helper is called __within a tag__ like: